 Finnish Lapland in winter is still popular among the travel trade but Northern Norway, especially Lofoten Island and Iceland are relatively more attractive destinations for the travel trade.
 Connecting products even in the winter season is more a mainstream product than Mono-Finland product.

 Travel trade is getting more fragmented and segmented.
 Travelers prefer tailor-made service and smaller group size which make the business distributed among all big or small TOs.
 The resources (hotel & activity) that Chinese TOs can secure in Finnish Lapland are quite limited.
-Meanwhile, other destinations in the Nordic are prioritizing China market
+Meanwhile, other destinations in the Nordics are prioritizing China market

 Main distribution channels (biggest TOs)